smejkka3/VIvaTech_Hackaton/README.md

 # VivaTech_Hackaton

-Deep learning classifier of car images that can label the image with: "not car", "good car", "low damaged car" and "highly damaged car" for usage in the G-Scan APP.
+Deep learning classifier of car images using pre-trained model that can label the image with: "not car", "good car", "low damaged car" and "highly damaged car" for usage in the G-Scan APP.
 Proof of concept for VivaTech hackathon.

 ## Examples: